ScreamingQQ/Scratch5.0/README.md

 ## Features

 - New and improved user interface
-- Additional coding blocks
 - Additional coding blocks (coming soon)
 - Enhanced performance and stability
-- Ability to collaberate with other people on the same projects
 - Ability to collaberate with other people on the same projects (coming soon)

 ## Installation